duckduckgo/duckduckgo-help-pages/_docs/company/short-domain.md

 ---
+title: Does DuckDuckGo Search have a shorter domain name?
-title: Short Domain
+nav_title: Our Short Domain
+description: Find answers to this and more DuckDuckGo frequently asked questions.
-category: Company
+category: DuckDuckGo Search Results
-order: 84
+order: 1300
 ---

 <p>